thesp0nge/dawnscanner/README.md

 ## Supporters

-To me as project leader it's very important to have feedbacks.
+Feedbacks are great and we really love to hear your voice.

 If you're a proud codesake-dawn user, if you find it useful, if you integrated it in your release process and if you want to openly support the project you can put your reference here.

-You can support the project by forking the repo, adding a success story, a statement saying how do you feel the tool or your company logo as well and then submitting a pull request.
+Just open an [issue](https://github.com/codesake-dawn/issues/new) with a statement saying how do you feel the tool and your company logo if any.

-More easily you can drop an email to [me](mailto:thesp0nge@gmail.com) sending a statement about your success story and I'll put on the [website](http://dawn.codesake.com/success-stories).
+More easily you can drop an email to [paolo@codesake.com](mailto:paolo@codesake.com) sending a statement about your success story and I'll put on the [website](http://dawn.codesake.com/success-stories).